 After you notify the insurance company of your car accident, one of the first steps they will take is to send someone over to examine the damage.
-Here is how to ensure that this part of the process goes off smoothly.
+Here's how you can ensure that this part of the process goes smoothly.

 In 2013, as per official records, at least one serious road accident occurred in India every minute and a minimum of 1,214 road crashes happened every day in the country.
 No wonder that a comprehensive insurance plan, to protect the owners, drivers and passengers from financial upset upon meeting with an accident, is not only mandated by the law but also has come to be seen as a necessity.